forwardemail/forwardemail.net/ansible/docs/PM2_MONITORING.md

 ## Overview

 The PM2 health monitoring system automatically checks the health of all PM2-managed processes and sends email alerts when issues are detected.
-It runs every 10 minutes via a systemd timer.
+It runs every 10 minutes via a [systemd](https://github.com/systemd/systemd) timer.
+These routine health alerts never send SMS; only a genuine systemd `OnFailure` event can send optional [Twilio](https://github.com/twilio) SMS.

 ## Features